Applications

 Coatings adhere maximally to the tool

-Thanks to our proprietary arc evaporation technology, we achieve the best possible bond between the layers and the tool body.
-Most PVD coating processes (such as the sputtering process) are clearly inferior in this respect.
+Thanks to our proprietary arc evaporation technology, we achieve the best possible adhesion of the coatings to the tool body.
+Most PVD coating processes (such as the sputtering process) are significantly inferior in this respect.

 Individual coating services: Let us advise you!